cardano-foundation/cardano-academy/courses/CBCA/2-advanced_blockchain_concepts/3-double_spending_attack/README.md

 </details>

 ### Which of the following statements are true about forks?*
-1. A double-spending attack creates a fork as a result of the competition between honest and dishonest block producers
+- [ ] A double-spending attack creates a fork as a result of the competition between honest and dishonest block producers
-1. There are two types of forks: soft and hard
+- [ ] Blockchains generate forks at regular intervals to maintain the technology
-1. Blockchains generate forks at regular intervals to maintain the technology
+- [ ] Hard forks allow for backward compatibility
-1. Hard forks allow for backward compatibility
+- [ ] There are two types of forks: soft and hard
-1. A hard fork reduces the block generation power of the network
+- [ ] A hard fork reduces the block generation power of the network
 <details><summary>See correct answer</summary>

-1. A double-spending attack creates a fork as a result of the competition between honest and dishonest block producers
+- [x] A double-spending attack creates a fork as a result of the competition between honest and dishonest block producers
-2. There are two types of forks: soft and hard
+- [x] There are two types of forks: soft and hard
 </details>

 ### What happens during a hard fork in a blockchain protocol?*